-Train ML models with MLFlow and Ray
+Train ML models with Ray

 In this tutorial, we explore some of the infrastructure and platform requirements for large model training, and to support the training of many models by many teams.
-We focus specifically on
+We focus specifically on scheduling training jobs on a GPU cluster (using Ray).

 To run this experiment, you should have already created an account on Chameleon, and become part of a project.
 You must also have added your SSH key to the CHI@TACC site.